CodePurble/sap/README.md

 # To compile all files in the test directory
 $ ./compile.sh

-# To compile select files
+# To compile specific files
 $ ./compile.sh FILE1 FILE2 ...
 ```